 Visit one of Edinburgh’s most iconic buildings and explore a fascinating overview of Scotland past and present though a wealth of imagery encompassing painting, photography, sculpture and film.

-Meet the people who have helped shape the nation’s identity at home and abroad from Mary, Queen of Scots and Bonnie Prince Charlie, to contemporary figures such as James McAvoy and Susan Boyle.
+Come face to face with the people who shaped Scotland’s past, present and future, from Mary, Queen of Scots and Bonnie Prince Charlie, to contemporary figures such as Karen Gillan and Alan Cumming.

-Explore the outstanding national Collection in its newly refurbished 19th century home, from the suite of grand, top-lit galleries to smaller, intimate rooms, and discover the new Photography Gallery and the atmospheric Victorian Library.
-The building’s elaborate Arts and Crafts decorative scheme, its glittering friezes, evocative murals and extensive sculptural embellishment, make for a very special visitor experience.
+Explore the outstanding National Collection in its bespoke 19th century home, from the suite of grand, top-lit galleries to smaller, intimate rooms, and discover the Photography Gallery and the atmospheric Victorian Library.
+The building’s elaborate arts and crafts decorative scheme, its glittering friezes, evocative murals and extensive sculptural embellishment, all make for a very special visitor experience.

-Round off your trip to the Portrait Gallery with a visit to the café.
+Round off your trip with a visit to the Café Portrait.
 Serving a delicious menu of fresh dishes and classic recipes, our team are passionate about sourcing the very best local ingredients and seasonal produce.
 A great place for lunch or even just a coffee break, our family-friendly venue is one of the best cafés in Edinburgh.

-Closed 25 and 26 December and open on 1 January from 12 noon
+Closed 25 and 26 December and open from 12 noon 1 January.

 Artlink runs a service enabling people with disabilities resident in Edinburgh and the Lothians to visit arts venues in the city.
 To register, telephone 0131 229 3555.
 Please note that there is a waiting list for this service.